The basic geometry of Witt vectors, II: Spaces: Conventions

 \section{Conventions}

 This paper is a continuation of~\cite{Borger:BGWV-I}.
 When we need to refer to results in~\cite{Borger:BGWV-I}, we will generally not mention the paper itself and instead simply refer to the subsection or equation number.
-There is no risk of confusion because the numbering of this paper follows that of~\cite{Borger:BGWV-I}.
-We will also continue to use the general conventions of~\cite{Borger:BGWV-I}.
+There is no risk of confusion because the numbering of this paper is a continuation of the numbering of~\cite{Borger:BGWV-I} (see Fig.\ 1).
+We will also keep the general conventions of~\cite{Borger:BGWV-I}.